Department store: Origins in Parisian magasins de nouveautés

-The Paris department stores have roots in the magasin de nouveautés, or novelty store; the first, the Tapis Rouge, was created in 1784.
+The Paris department stores have roots in the magasin de nouveautés, or novelty stores; the first, the Tapis Rouge, was created in 1784.
 They flourished in the early 19th century.
 Balzac described their functioning in his novel César Birotteau.
-In the 1840s, with the arrival of the railroads in Paris and the increased number of shoppers they brought, they grew in size, and began to have large plate glass display windows, fixed prices and price tags, and advertising in newspapers.
+In the 1840s, with the arrival of the railroads in Paris and the increased number of shoppers they brought, they grew, and began to have large plate glass display windows, fixed prices and price tags, and advertising in newspapers.

-A novelty shop called Au Bon Marché had been founded in Paris in 1838 to sell items like lace, ribbons, sheets, mattresses, buttons, and umbrellas.
+A novelty shop called Au Bon Marché was founded in Paris in 1838 to sell items like lace, ribbons, sheets, mattresses, buttons, and umbrellas.
 It grew from 300 m2 and 12 employees in 1838 to 50000 m2 and 1,788 employees in 1879.
-Boucicaut was famous for his marketing innovations; a reading room for husbands while their wives shopped; extensive newspaper advertising; entertainment for children; and six million catalogs sent out to customers.
+Boucicaut was renowned for his marketing innovations; a reading room for husbands while their wives shopped; extensive newspaper advertising; entertainment for children; and six million catalogues sent out to customers.
 By 1880 half the employees were women; unmarried women employees lived in dormitories on the upper floors.

-Au Bon Marché soon had half a dozen or more competitors including Printemps, founded in 1865; La Samaritaine (1869), Bazar de Hotel de Ville (BHV); and Galeries Lafayette (1895).
-The French gloried in the national prestige brought by the great Parisian stores.
-The great writer Émile Zola (1840–1902) set his novel Au Bonheur des Dames (1882–83) in the typical department store, making it a symbol of the new technology that was both improving society and devouring it.
+Au Bon Marché soon had Printemps, founded in 1865; La Samaritaine (1869), Bazar de Hotel de Ville (BHV); and Galeries Lafayette (1895) as competitors.
+The French gloried the national prestige brought by the Parisian stores. Émile Zola (1840–1902) set his novel Au Bonheur des Dames (1882–83) in the typical department store, making it a symbol of the new technology that was improving society and devouring it.